usamamali/vehicle-monitoring-poc/README.md

 ![Alt text](screen_shots/application_services?raw=true 'Application services')

 - **Customer API:** a lightweight service for Customer management.
-Technologies are: SpringBoot, h2-database && Swagger.
+Technologies are: SpringBoot, h2-database and Swagger.
 - **Vehicle API:** a lightweight service for Vehicle management.
-Technologies are: SpringBoot, h2-database && Swagger.
+Technologies are: SpringBoot, h2-database and Swagger.
 - **Customer Vehicle Managment API:** a lightweight service for Customer-Vehicle relationship management.
-Technologies are: SpringBoot, h2-database && Swagger.
+Technologies are: SpringBoot, h2-database and Swagger.
 - **Vehicle Status API:** a lightweight service for Vehicle Status calculation.
 It has the business logic of vehicle status calculation.
-Technologies are: SpringBoot, h2-database && Swagger.
+Technologies are: SpringBoot, h2-database and Swagger.
 - **Vehicle Pulse Emulator:** applciation that simulates vehicle's pings.
-Technologies are: SpringBoot, h2-database && Swagger.
+Technologies are: SpringBoot, h2-database and Swagger.
 - **Gateway API:** a lightweight service where all calls to other service should come through.
-Technologies are: SpringBoot, Zuul, h2-database && Swagger.
+Technologies are: SpringBoot, Zuul, h2-database and Swagger.
 - **Discovery Service:** a lightweight service where all up services should be registered.
-Technologies are: SpringBoot, Eureka Discovery Service, h2-database && Swagger.
+Technologies are: SpringBoot, Eureka Discovery Service, h2-database and Swagger.
 - **Vehicle Monitoring UI:** a web application for viewing vehicles' status.
-AngularJS and Bootstrap
+AngularJS and Bootstrap.